title

 WHEREAS, Cook County is a home rule county and has authority under the Illinois Constitution to create a cash grant program for county residents experiencing financial hardship; and

-WHEREAS, many Cook County homeowners now face a crisis due to a unexpected and substantial increase in their property tax bills; and
+WHEREAS, many Cook County homeowners now face a crisis due to an unexpected and substantial increase in their property tax bills due to increased assessed value; and

 WHEREAS, research by Fannie Mae implies that property taxes should account for no more than about 5 percent of household income in order to keep total housing costs below threshold; and